krasa/EclipseCodeFormatter/.github/ISSUE_TEMPLATE.md

-> Do me a favor, if something fails in a method named #loadImportOrderFile, then attach the file... you get the idea.
+> Provide settings files if the formating is different than expected.

 > Please use triple backticks ``` before and after the stacktrace block.